Julien186design/three-phase-network/README.md

 # three-phase-network
-Creating an image of a three-phase star network
+Creating an image of a three-phase star-star network.